mundra-aman/minimal-mistakes/_posts/2018-08-25-Serialization-in-spark.md

     val conf = new SparkConf()
     .set("spark.serializer", "org.apache.spark.serializer.KryoSerializer")
+    .set("spark.kryoserializer.buffer.mb","24")

     val sc = new SparkContext(conf)

+- Every task run from Driver to Worker gets serialized : Closure serialization

+- Every result from every task gets serialized at some point : Result serialization

+And what’s implied is that during all closure serializations all the values used inside will get serialized as well, for the record, this is also one of the main reasons to use Broadcast variables when closures might get serialized with big values.

-There are three considerations in tuning memory usage: the amount of memory used by your objects (you may want your entire dataset to fit in memory), the cost of accessing those objects, and the overhead of garbage collection (if you have high turnover in terms of objects).
+There are three considerations in tuning memory usage:
+- the amount of memory used by your objects (you may want your entire dataset to fit in memory)
+- the cost of accessing those objects,
+- the overhead of garbage collection (if you have high turnover in terms of objects).

 In apache spark, it’s advised to use the kryo serialization over java serialization for big data applications.
 Kryo has less memory footprint compared to java serialization which becomes very important when you are shuffling and caching large amount of data.

-Eradication the most common serialization issue:
+### Eradication the most common serialization issue:

+This happens whenever Spark tries to transmit the scheduled tasks to remote machines.
+Tasks are just pieces of application code that are sent from the driver to the workers.
+The classpath of the driver and worker nodes are controlled by the user that is launching the application.

     org.apache.spark.SparkException: Task not serializable
+            at org.apache.spark.util.ClosureCleaner$.ensureSerializable(ClosureCleaner.scala:304)
+            at org.apache.spark.util.ClosureCleaner$.org$apache$spark$util$ClosureCleaner$$clean(ClosureCleaner.scala:294)
+            at org.apache.spark.util.ClosureCleaner$.clean(ClosureCleaner.scala:122)
+            at org.apache.spark.SparkContext.clean(SparkContext.scala:2055)
+            at org.apache.spark.rdd.RDD$$anonfun$map$1.apply(RDD.scala:324)
+            at org.apache.spark.rdd.RDD$$anonfun$map$1.apply(RDD.scala:323)
+            at org.apache.spark.rdd.RDDOperationScope$.withScope(RDDOperationScope.scala:150)
+            at org.apache.spark.rdd.RDDOperationScope$.withScope(RDDOperationScope.scala:111)
+            at org.apache.spark.rdd.RDD.withScope(RDD.scala:316)
+            at org.apache.spark.rdd.RDD.map(RDD.scala:323)

 Ideally something is not Serializable and that threw the issue.
 Some basic Guidelines made by Databricks to avoid the scenario -